 A.J.
 Lawson had 15 points, nine rebounds and six assists and Hassani Gravett added 15 points and eight rebounds for South Carolina.

-The win put the Gamecocks into fourth place in the SEC all by themselves, which could be critical for a team that is trying to be a difficult bubble decision.
+The win put the Gamecocks into fourth place in the SEC all by themselves, which could be critical for a team that might not want to lean on an unorthodox bubble resume.
 The top four teams get a double bye in the SEC Tournament and only need to win three games to get the league’s automatic NCAA Tournament bid.
-South Carolina leads every other tem by at least two games and now will have the tiebreaker over Ole Miss.
+South Carolina leads every other team by at least two games and now will have the tiebreaker over Ole Miss.

 Mississippi: The Rebels are ranked 30th in the new NET rankings the NCAA is using to select tournament teams.
 Tuesday’s loss won’t knock them on to the bubble, but with home games remaining against No. 4 Kentucky and No. 5 Tennessee, the margin for error is getting smaller.

 South Carolina: The Gamecocks have been down by double digits in nine of their 13 SEC games, including all four of their losses.
 All of South Carolina’s defeats have come to the SEC’s top three teams, the Wildcats, the Volunteers and LSU.

 The Gamecocks aren’t even on the radar of the bracket experts yet.
 But if they keep winning, they could soon be a most interesting case for the NCAA Tournament selection committee.

 South Carolina’s terrible 5-8 nonconference schedule has them 94th in the NET rankings.
 Only Georgia and Vanderbilt, with just one SEC win between the two of them, are lower.
 But South Carolina is alone in fourth in a league that at the moment appears to have six locks and two teams on the bubble.